 Many things can cause dizziness.
 One of the major causes is your vestibular system (the inner ear-to-brain connection) for balance.
 The other systems that make up your balance or equilibrium are proprioception (which lets you know where your body is at all times) and vision.

-Our Rehabilitation Services Department has a program designed to treat certain conditions associated with dizziness and vertigo.
+Our Physical Medicine and Rehabilitation Services Department has a program designed to treat certain conditions associated with dizziness and vertigo.

 The first step is to see your family doctor and ask if vestibular rehabilitation or physical therapy could help.
 Your therapists will conduct a thorough evaluation, and based on the results, develop an individualized treatment program.